turanszkij/WickedEngine/README.md

 * **Vulkan support will be built into the application if the Vulkan SDK is installed on the build machine.
 Vulkan will try to load shaders from WickedEngine/shaders/spirv directory.
 SPIRV shaders can be compiled by Rebuilding the Shaders_SPIRV project from within Visual Studio (Python 3 required for building).
+For Linux builds, spirv shaders will be built by using Cmake system.

 <br/>